 Garages and permanent outbuildings

 Repair category -

-Notes Not applicable.
+Notes NOT APPLICABLE

-Outside areas and boundaries

-Repair category 1

-Notes The boundaries appear reasonably well defined and are in adequate condition.
+Outside areas and boundaries Repair category 1 Notes The outside areas generally appear in adequate condition.
 Regular maintenance will be required.
 You should verify with your conveyancer the extent of the boundaries attaching to the property.

 Ceilings

 Repair category 1

-Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
+Notes Within the limits of our inspection these generally appeared in good condition consistent with age.
 During redecoration some plaster filling/ repair may be required.